Jack-Shin/Scrum-Board-on-IOS/README.md

 ![SAMPLE IMAGE](/img/section.gif)
 ![SAMPLE IMAGE](/img/add.gif)

-    touch a right-up-side +(Add new task) button to add a new task in ToDo section.
     touch a segmented control to see tasks in section you just selected.
+    touch a right-up-side "+"(Add new task) button to add a new task in ToDo section.
 ![SAMPLE IMAGE](/img/next.gif)
 ![SAMPLE IMAGE](/img/delete.gif)